sankeerthanam/Sales-Dashboard/README.md

 📈 Overall Trends (2022–2024)

-* 8The business peaked in 2023 with revenue of $629.5K before experiencing a sharp decline in 2024.
+* The business peaked in 2023 with revenue of $629.5K before experiencing a sharp decline in 2024.
 * Online channels consistently drove ~66–68% of revenue, confirming the need for ongoing investment in e-commerce.
 * Europe & Asia remained the most profitable regions across all years, while North America steadily improved.
 * Marketing effectiveness weakened in 2024, with campaign contributions shrinking vs. prior years.